Is teamLab Borderless Worth It in Tokyo? Essential Tips for Visiting

 To avoid some issues using foreign credit cards on the official teamLab website, you can book through Klook.
 I personally use them to book many tickets in Japan.

-Be smart about your visit and either get there first thing, or late in the afternoon/evening to avoid most of the crowds.
-Take advantage of the longer hours, it closes at 21:00 (last entry is 20:00).
+The best time to go to teamLab Borderless?
+Either arrive first thing when it opens, or late in the afternoon/evening to avoid most of the crowds.
+Take advantage of the longer hours.

 No large bags, umbrellas or backpacks are allowed